taiyuan2490/data-viz-final/docs/part2.md

 <img width="859" height="655" alt="image" src="https://github.com/user-attachments/assets/e0d41067-dee9-4cbe-8b91-9b679522a0c0" />

-Each with 1–2 line takeaway.
+In 2014, the United States led global EV adoption with nearly half of the market, while China trailed.
+By 2024, China surged to over 60%, overtaking both the U.S. and EU.
+This dramatic shift underscores China’s dominance in scaling EV adoption and the relative decline of U.S. leadership.

 ## User Research Protocol & Findings

 ### Protocol

 **Objective**
-Test whether the current storyboard and draft data visualizations clearly communicate the key story:
+The purpose of this user research was to evaluate whether the storyboard and draft data visualizations clearly communicated the intended story:
-- U.S. consumers shifted to larger vehicles (pickups/SUVs).
+1. U.S. consumers have increasingly shifted toward larger vehicles (pickups and SUVs).
-- This slowed CO₂ reductions and increased pedestrian risks.
+2. This shift has slowed progress on CO₂ reduction and increased pedestrian risks.
-- EV adoption in the U.S. lags behind global peers.
+3. The U.S. is lagging behind peers such as China and the EU in adopting electric vehicles (EVs).

+The goal was to test clarity, accessibility, and persuasiveness of the visuals for a general audience.

 **Target Audience**
-- General readers (20–40 years old), interested in environment, transport, or policy.
+- General readers aged 20–40 with interest in environment, transportation, or public policy.
-- Not expected to have deep technical knowledge of vehicles or statistics.
+- No requirement for technical knowledge of vehicles, emissions, or statistics.

 **Recruitment Strategy**
-- Minimum of 3 participants with varied perspectives (student, office worker, car owner).
+- At least three participants representing diverse backgrounds (student, office worker, car owner).
-- No personal identifiers recorded.
+- No personally identifiable information was collected.
+Participants were described in general terms.

-**Interview Script (5 Questions)**
+**Interview Script**
-1. What is the main story you take away?
+1. What is the main story you take away from the draft?
 2. Which chart is the clearest or most persuasive to you?
 Why?
-3. Which chart is confusing or hard to interpret?
+3. Which chart is the most confusing or hardest to interpret?
 Why?
-4. Are the annotations, labels, and legends sufficient?
+4. Do the annotations, labels, and legends provide enough clarity?
-5. After reading through, what is your overall impression of the U.S. auto market story?
+5. After reviewing the draft, what is your overall impression of the U.S. auto market story?

 **Evaluation Criteria**
-- At least 2 of 3 participants restate the main narrative correctly.
+- At least 2 of 3 participants restate the main narrative accurately.
-- Identify best-performing and weakest chart(s).
+- Identify strongest and weakest charts.
-- Collect ≥3 actionable suggestions for design improvement.
+- Gather at least 3 actionable suggestions for improvements.
-- Capture at least one direct quote from each participant.
+- Capture at least one direct participant quote per interview.

 ---

 ### Interview Findings
 **Participant 1 (Student, 20s)**
-- Main takeaway: “Pickups are getting stronger but dirtier, EVs aren’t catching up.”
+- **Main takeaway**: “Pickups are getting stronger but dirtier, and EVs aren’t catching up.”
+The participant immediately understood the narrative of vehicle size, emissions stagnation, and EV lag, which aligned with the project’s core message.
-- Most useful: EV adoption chart — global comparison was intuitive.
+- **Most useful**: EV adoption chart — the global comparison (U.S. vs. EU vs. China) was very intuitive.
+They mentioned that seeing the U.S. line so much lower than Europe and China “made the lag really obvious.”
-- Confusing: Gap chart (pickup vs. other cars) — shading was unclear.
+- **Confusing**: CO₂ vs. HP gap shading chart — meaning of color scale unclear.
+The participant struggled to interpret what darker vs. lighter meant without a numeric anchor.
+They suggested: “Maybe put actual numbers on top of the bars so it’s not just color.”
+- **Additional notes**: Felt some line charts were “busy” and recommended switching to bar charts for clarity, especially when comparing two groups in a single year.
+This directly informed the decision to turn the CO₂ line plot into a grouped bar chart.
-- Quote: “I get that pickups are worse, but can you show *how much worse* in numbers?”
+- **Quote**: “I get that pickups are worse, but can you show *how much worse* more directly?”

-**Participant 2 (Office worker, 30s)**
-- Main takeaway: “Roads got safer until 2010, then progress slowed — maybe linked to trucks?”
-- Most useful: Fatalities chart with two shaded eras.
-- Confusing: Dual-axis CO₂ vs. HP chart — axes were unclear.
-- Quote: “The split between 2000–2010 and 2010–now is super clear — that really works.”

-**Participant 3 (Car owner, 30s)**
-- Main takeaway: “Horsepower keeps rising while CO₂ is stuck — policy isn’t working.”
-- Most useful: Dual-axis CO₂ vs. HP chart (after reading labels).
-- Confusing: Abstract gap visualization — color scale wasn’t intuitive.
-- Quote: “Need to know if these are *real-world* CO₂ values or lab tests.”

 ---

+**Participant 2 (Office Worker, 30s)**
+- **Main takeaway**: “Road safety improved until 2010, then slowed down, maybe due to more trucks.”
+They tied the trend to vehicle size and appreciated the narrative flow from market changes to safety consequences.
+- **Most useful**: Fatalities chart — especially the split shading between 2000–2010 and 2010–now.
+They said this visual “told the story in one glance” and called it the clearest evidence in the draft.
+- **Confusing**: Dual-axis chart of CO₂ and HP — axes and units were not immediately clear.
+They admitted that once the labels were explained, it was persuasive, but initially it looked “too technical.”
+- **Additional notes**: Asked whether CO₂ was “grams per mile” or “per gallon,” pointing out the importance of explicit units.
+Also suggested clearer captions to guide readers: “Tell me what to look at.”
+- **Quote**: “The split between 2000–2010 and 2010–now is super clear — that really works.”

+---

+**Participant 3 (Car Owner, 30s)**
+- **Main takeaway**: “Horsepower keeps going up while CO₂ barely drops — policy isn’t working.”
+They focused on the divergence between performance and emissions, highlighting policy implications.
+- **Most useful**: Dual-axis CO₂ vs. HP chart (after clarification).
+They said the chart was powerful once axes were labeled boldly: “You see the horsepower going up like crazy, and CO₂ barely moving.”
+- **Confusing**: Gap chart with abstract shading — the use of gradients without numeric labels left them uncertain.
+They suggested simplifying the design or switching to a bar-style representation that shows the widening gap explicitly.
+- **Additional notes**: Expressed skepticism about data credibility, asking if CO₂ values were “real-world” or “lab test” values.
+This pointed to the need for stronger source notes and context to build trust.
+- **Quote**: “Need to know if these are *real-world* CO₂ numbers or just lab tests.”

+---

 ### Synthesis of Insights

 **Consistent Feedback**
-- EV adoption and fatalities charts were easiest to understand.
+- EV adoption chart and fatalities chart were easiest to understand.
-- Gap chart was divisive: visually striking but sometimes confusing.
+- Gap chart was visually striking but confusing without clearer legends and labels.
-- Need for clearer labeling: sources, units, legends.
+- Strong demand for **explicit units, labels, and source citations** to increase trust.

 **Conflicting Feedback**
-- Dual-axis CO₂ vs. HP chart: one participant found it powerful, another found it confusing.
+- Dual-axis CO₂ vs. HP chart was divisive: some participants found it powerful, others found it confusing.

 **Key Insights**
-- Simpler charts worked best.
+- Simpler charts (line and bar) communicated better.
-- Abstract visualizations require very clear legends.
-- Annotations and context build credibility.
+- Abstract charts (gap visualization) required much clearer scaffolding.
-- **Line plots sometimes feel too “busy.”
-Participants suggested a bar chart could better highlight year-to-year differences.**
+- Participants suggested that in some cases, **bar charts could better highlight differences year-to-year** than line charts.

 ---

-### Planned Changes
+### Planned Changes Based on Feedback

+- **Clarity and Labeling**
-- Add **clear source labels and units** (e.g., “Real-world CO₂ emissions (g/mi)”).
+  - Added explicit unit labels (e.g., “Real-world CO₂ emissions (g/mi)”).
-- Revise gap chart legend → darker shading = bigger gap, add numeric annotation.
+  - Bold axis labels and clearer legends.
+  - Included sources directly beneath each chart.

+- **Gap Visualization**
+  - Replaced detailed shaded gap chart with a **three-step bar gradient (2000, 2010, 2020)** showing how the gap widened.
+  - Used a smoother color transition (light red → dark red) with annotation: “Darker = larger gap.”

+- **Dual-Axis Chart**
-- Simplify dual-axis chart: left axis = CO₂, right axis = HP with bold labels.
+  - Retained chart but clarified axes: left axis = CO₂, right axis = HP.
+  - Added annotation lines to highlight the divergence trend.

+- **Simplification of Line Plots**
-- **Change one line plot (pickup vs. others CO₂ gap) into a grouped bar chart** to make annual differences clearer.
+  - Converted the pickup vs. others CO₂ line plot into a **grouped bar chart** for annual differences.
+  - Reduced visual “busyness” by highlighting key years.

+- **Narrative Flow**
-- Reorder story flow: **Market → Tech/CO₂ → Safety → EV → Conclusion**.
+  - Reordered story to: **Market trends → CO₂ and horsepower tradeoffs → Pedestrian safety → EV adoption → Conclusion.**
-- Add “reading guide” (2–3 sentences) at the start of project site.
+  - Added a short **reading guide (2–3 sentences)** at the start to orient readers.

-## 6) Optional: Moodboard & Personas
-Moodboard: FT/OWID style — muted colors, sharp annotations.
-Persona: Alex (30, policy-focused), wants the main tension in 3 minutes.
+---

+### Conclusion

+The research confirmed that the **main narrative is communicated successfully**: pickups and SUVs are larger and more powerful but hinder CO₂ progress, and U.S. EV adoption lags behind peers.
+At the same time, the testing highlighted **weaknesses in clarity**: legends, units, and abstract charts need simplification.

+Planned revisions — including **bar chart substitutions, simplified gap visualization, stronger labeling, and narrative reordering** — were directly informed by user feedback.
+The next step (Part III) will focus on polishing design, adding annotations, and testing whether the updated visuals reduce confusion while strengthening impact.